Clermont, Iowa

-Clermont (Note: /'klErmQnt/) is a city in Fayette County, Iowa, United States.
+Clermont (/'klE@rmQnt/ KLAIR-mont) is a city in Fayette County, Iowa, United States.
 The population was 586 at the 2020 census.
 Clermont is home to Montauk, the mansion of former Iowa governor William Larrabee, along with much historic architecture.

 Geography

 Clermont is located on the Turkey River.

 According to the United States Census Bureau, the city has a total area of 1.23 sqmi, all land.